 The Confident Young Boy

-It was back in the 1970s when a boy was born in the South African state of Pretoria, who got the world at his feet just when people thought he was done and dusted.
+Back in the 1970s, a boy was born in the South African state of Pretoria, who got the world at his feet just when people thought he was done and dusted.

 To start with, the boy had an unrivalled mind, and the icing on the cake was a heart that was full of confidence and self-belief.